NunoLima10/viflex/README.md

 <img src="images/banner.jpg">

-## Baixe vídeos e musicas do You Tube pelo seu terminal
+## Download videos and music from You Tube through your terminal

-### Instalação
+### Installation

-> - Baixe o executável
+> - Download the executable
-> - Descomprimir o arquivo
+> - Decompress the file
-> - Coloque o endereço da pasta na [variável de ambiente](https://knowledge.autodesk.com/pt-br/support/navisworks-products/troubleshooting/caas/sfdcarticles/sfdcarticles/PTB/Adding-folder-path-to-Windows-PATH-environment-variable.html) ``PATH`` (opcional)
+> - Put the folder address in [environment variable](https://knowledge.autodesk.com/pt-br/support/navisworks-products/troubleshooting/caas/sfdcarticles/sfdcarticles/PTB/Adding-folder-path-to-Windows-PATH-environment-variable.html) ``PATH`` (optional)

  ---

- ### Como usar
+ ### How to use
- > - Abra o terminal no diretório onde deseja guardar o arquivo
+ > - Open the terminal in the directory where you want to save the file
- > - Siga a seguinte estrutura para baixar apenas o video
+ > - Follow the following structure to download only the video
  >```
- >viflex -v "link do vídeo entre aspas"
+ >viflex -v "video link in quotes"
 > ```
 >
-> - Siga a seguinte estrutura para baixar apenas o áudio
+> - Follow the following structure to download only the audio
 >```
->viflex -a "link do vídeo entre aspas"
+>viflex -a "video link in quotes"
 > ```
 ---
-### Observações
+### Comments
-> - Video será baixado automaticamente com melhor qualidade disponível
+> - Video will be automatically downloaded with best available quality
-> - Caso não tenha colocado o endereço da pasta na variável de ambiente você apenas pode executar os comandos no mesmo diretório  do executável
+> - If you haven't put the folder address in the environment variable you can just run the commands in the same directory as the executable
-> - Se omitir os parâmetros -v e -a  automaticamente será baixado apenas o video
+> - If you omit the -v and -a parameters automatically, only the video will be downloaded
 >```
->viflex "link do vídeo entre aspas"
+>viflex "video link in quotes"
 >```